COPYRIGHT 2006 by Lisa Paul Streitfeld

 One of the greatest artists of all time was embarked on a quest to bring the sacred into matter during the revival of Eros arising from the resurrection of the sacred feminine that came to be known as the Italian Renaissance.

 Leonardo da Vinci, born out of wedlock and therefore an outcast from both the academy and the professions, forged a path between the tension of the opposites that was unexplored in western thought.
-He did this through an extraordinary eye hand coordination uniting talent and creativity with knowledge.
+He did this through an extraordinary eye to hand coordination uniting talent and creativity with knowledge.
 Among his many passions was the investigation of the nature of light and its interaction with matter and the reflection and absorption of shadows on surfaces.

 Da Vinci’s Virtruvius Man, the symbol at the heart of The Da Vinci Code, represents the body in geometrical relation (pentacle and hexagram) to a newly emerging icon – the hieros gamos.
 The pentagram — which served as a symbol of Venus due to the perfectly symmetrical pentagram-shaped orbit of the planet — was made into a symbol of devil worship by the Catholic Church whose hierarchy continued the patriarchal repression of the sacred contained in matter.
 The monotheism ruling western culture has, therefore, denied the divine feminine (symbolized by the pentagram), essential to creating the equilibrium of heaven and earth in the body represented by the hexagram, which hails back to Solomon for the geometry of the Age of Aquarius.